APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Experiments

 \begin{itemize}[leftmargin=*] \item \textbf{Overall superiority of \ourmethod{}.} Across all datasets, backbones, and baselines, \ourmethod{} consistently achieves the best performance on both Recall and NDCG.
 By incorporating prefix-aware supervision that aligns the training objective with the beam-search generation process, \ourmethod{} effectively mitigates the training–inference inconsistency and achieves significant performance gains.
 Moreover, consistent improvements across the \textit{Encoder–Decoder} and the \textit{Decoder-Only} architectures further demonstrate the generality and robustness of the proposed framework.

 \item \textbf{Advantage over preference optimization baselines.} Compared with recent preference-optimization approaches such as DPO, DMPO, and S-DPO, \ourmethod{} delivers notable and consistent improvements.
-Unlike these methods that rely solely on the final generated items for optimization, \ourmethod{} introduces consistent supervision across all prefixs, ensuring that each partial generation step is guided toward optimal beam expansion.
+Unlike these methods that rely solely on the final generated items for optimization, \ourmethod{} introduces consistent supervision across all prefixes, ensuring that each partial generation step is guided toward optimal beam expansion.

-\item \textbf{Effectiveness of both pointwise and pairwise variants.} This validates the flexibility of our framework across different supervision formulations.
-Both variants of \ourmethod{} demonstrate robust performance with complementary strengths: the pointwise version excels in stability and efficiency, whereas the pairwise version generally yields superior ranking quality by explicitly modeling token-level preferences.
+\item \textbf{Effectiveness of both pointwise and pairwise variants.} Both variants of \ourmethod{} demonstrate robust performance with complementary strengths: the pointwise version excels in stability and efficiency, whereas the pairwise version generally yields superior ranking quality by explicitly modeling token-level preferences.
 This confirms the versatility of our framework across different supervision formulations.

 \end{itemize}